kevlu8/Xytharis/README.md

 # Xytharis

-## Temporarily not being updated

-Hey guys, I'm not gonna be committing any more changes until I actually finish the program due to it being a huge hassle

 ### The GDI Trojan

 Hey there, I'm kevlu8, and I like coding!
 This is my first C++ program, and I'm still learning as I'm typing this!